- fast cat

 What You Need to Compete

-Generally speaking, to compete in an AKC sport or event, your dog must have an AKC number via one of the following:
+Generally speaking, to compete in an AKC sport or event, your dog must have an AKC number.
+Whether your dog is an AKC-recognized breed, mixed breed, or a breed not yet recognized, there is a path to acquiring an AKC number so that you and your dog can compete in sports.
+Choose one of the following:

 - AKC Registration Number – This number is provided to a dog owner via a registration certificate received from the previous owner, or via a puppy registration paper given to the new owner by the breeder.

-- Purebred Alternative Listing (PAL) – If a dog is purebred but an AKC Registration Number is not possible, owners can apply for PAL number
+- Purebred Alternative Listing (PAL) – If a dog is purebred but an AKC registration number is not possible, owners can apply for a PAL number.

 - AKC Canine Partners Number – This number is given to either mixed breed dogs or a purebred.

-- He must be physically sound and up-to-date on all inoculations and health check-ups.
+- Your dog must be physically sound and up-to-date on all inoculations and health check-ups.

-- Spayed females and neutered males are eligible to participate (except in Conformation).
+- Spayed females and neutered males are eligible to participate (except in Conformation and select Performance events).

 - Females may not be allowed to participate while in season, depending on the sport.